basho/basho_docs/source/languages/en/riak/intro-v20.md

 #### Relevant Docs

-* [[Using Search]] provides an overview of how to use the new Riak Search
+* [[Using Search]] provides an overview of how to use the new Riak Search.
-* [[Search Schema]] shows you how to create and manage custom search schemas
+* [[Search Schema]] shows you how to create and manage custom search schemas.
-* [[Search Details]] provides an in-depth look at the design considerations that went into the new Riak Search
+* [[Search Details]] provides an in-depth look at the design considerations that went into the new Riak Search.

 #### Video